-The Best Restaurant in Disney Springs
+The Best Disney Springs Restaurants

 Every once in awhile you have one of those meals that knock you off your feet when you least expect it.
 For us, it happened recently when we landed in Orlando a few days early for this year’s Disney Social Media Moms Celebration.
 We had arrived at the hotel, and had not visited Disney Springs in ages, so we hopped on a shuttle and we made our way to the marketplace with hopes that we could find something we all loved.
 Also, it is important to mention that Morimoto Asia does extend DVC Membership discounts.

 There were plenty of great places to eat, but I caught one restaurant out of the corner: Chef Masaharu Morimoto’s Morimoto Asia.
 This was the place.
 One glance at the menu and I knew this was the place., I loved the upscale Pan-Asian selection, and I was not too proud to beg and plead for a reservation, only to feel as though it was 1999 and I was back in TriBeCa at Moomba.
 I even asked to let me order the food for take-out, and yep, that request failed miserably.
 I was dead set on trying this place, and had no plans of leaving Walt Disney World without my fix.

 Just as I was about to retreat and surrender, I heard magical words: “Miss, we’ve just had a cancellation!”
 Now let’s get on to the good stuff shall we?

 Everything on the menu sounded so incredibly delicious that it was nearly impossible to make a decision, so in true JetSetFam fashion we ordered a little of this, some of that, and a bunch of small bites to try as many flavors as possible.
 The room was super swank right up my alley, with cascading chandeliers and the entire kitchen was visible courtesy of floor to ceiling glass.
 “Momma…are those ducks?
 WITH heads?”
 I told you we could see everything!